wiredmax/react-flags/README.md

 #### `country`: PropTypes.string (default: `_unknown`)

-The ISO 3166-1 alpha-2 of the country's flag or one of the following:
+The ISO 3166-1 alpha-2 or alpha-3 of the country's flag or one of the following:
   - `_abkhazia`
   - `_basque-country`
   - `_british-antarctic-territory`